tatey/LIFXHTTPKit/README.markdown

    collection with many elements.
 Collections can be sliced into smaller collections.
    Each collection is a new instance and they're known as a `LightTarget`.
 2. Everything is asynchronous and optimistic.
-If you tell a light target to power on then the cached property is updated and observers are notified.
-In the instance of failure the property reverts back to its original value.
+If you tell a light target to power on then the cached property is immediately updated and observers are notified.
-   Requests are queued and handled in-order.
-3. Observers use a closure based interface.
-It's fast, light weight and non-magical.
+   If there is a failure the property reverts back to is original value.
+Operations are handled serially and in-order in a background thread.
+3. Observers are closure based and notify listeners when state changes.
+Binding views to state using observers means you can consolidate your view logic into discrete methods that respond to network and local changes.
-4. Core state is immutable and shared between all instances of `LightTarget`.
-   If you power on one light target than all light targets which share the same underlying light are notified of the change.
+4. Light state is maintained by an instance of `Client` and shared between all instances of `LightTarget`.
+If you power on one light target then all light targets which share the same underline light are notified of the change.
-5. LIFXHTTPKit wraps the messiness of HTTP and JSON giving you type safety and idiomatic APIs for interacting with the LIFX HTTP API.
-This framework has no external dependencies and wraps `NSURLSession` making it a safe dependency to add to your project.

-## Client Usage
+## Client and LightTarget Usage

-Keep these assumptions in the back of your mind reading reading client usage:

-* All operations are asynchronous and these examples demonstrate how to use the completion handler.
-The completion handler is completely optional and can be safely omitted.
-* Closures use verbose syntax for clarity when reading.
-We encourage you to use the shorthand syntax in Xcode where you'll get inline errors and type inferencing.
-* `Client` and `LightTarget` are the bread and butter of using LIFXHTTPKit.
-  All examples assume a configured client and light target.
+`Client` and `LightTarget` are the core classes of LIFXHTTPKit.
+Clients are configured with an access token and light targets represent addressable lights.
-* Only a subset of the LIFX HTTP API is implemented.
-We've built this to scratch our own itch and we don't need effects.
-Patches are welcome.

-### Setup

-Configure the client and seed it with lights.

 ``` swift
 let client = Client(accessToken: "c87c73a896b554367fac61f71dd3656af8d93a525a4e87df5952c6078a89d192")